January 26, 2023 - Words by The Spotter team - 6 min read

 When upgrading your Ansible environment, Steampunk Spotter is an especially useful little helper to have around, since it greatly simplifies and speeds up the entire process How?
 Spotter checks if your playbooks are compatible with the latest Ansible version, predicts issues they might cause, and gives advice on how to prevent downtime and ease migrations during updates.

 Are you wondering how much time our tool can actually save?
 A lot would be an understatement.
-We did some testing to prove it; you can see it for yourself here.
-Or find out how Spotter can help you upgrade your playbook in minutes instead of hours in this step by step analysis of an Ansible upgrade.
+We did some testing to prove it; you can see it for yourself here or find out how Spotter can help you upgrade your playbook in minutes instead of hours in this step by step analysis of an Ansible upgrade.
+And with the help of our Time Savings Calculator, you can see exactly how much time you will save for upgrading playbooks based on various factors such as their complexity and team size.

 What are you waiting for?